tamunoWoks/Statistics/probability_distributions.md

 **NOTE:**
 This probability distribution looks like a discrete probability distribution.
 But in fact, it is still a **continuous distribution**.
 It's called a ***piece-wise continuous distribution***.
 It just means that the function is divided into parts.

+### How to Tell if a Distribution Is Continuous or Discrete:
+To determine whether a distribution is continuous or discrete, ask: “What kind of values can the random variable take?”